hawwinrmdhn67/CH1SA-Workspace/README.md

 - **Migrations**: golang-migrate
 - **AI Integration**: Groq API

+## External APIs

+This workspace integrates the following third-party APIs to enhance its functionality:

+- **Groq API**: Powers the CH1SA Assistant for AI-driven task management and conversational capabilities.
+- **APIHariLibur_V2**: An open-source JSON API by *guangrei* used by the Calendar module to fetch and display Indonesian national holidays automatically.

 ## Getting Started

 You can run this project locally by following these steps: